Nasc1mento/PySocketRelay/README.md

 # [PySocketRelay]

 ## Description
-Message relayer using socket API and Docker network
+Message relayer using python socket API and Docker network
 ## How it works
 ### Peers
 * Each peer have a socket server instance to receive connection and client instance to connect